joomengine/jcb-documentation/059-Adding-none-database-fields-to-an-admin-view.md

 **[00:03:18](https://www.youtube.com/watch?v=6OTRDIgxgq0&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m18s)**
 When you enable **None DB**, JCB will display two notices:

-1. “This field will be removed from being saved in the database.”
+1. "This field will be removed from being saved in the database."
-2. “Only use the None DB option if you plan to target this field with JavaScript or PHP to move its value into another field that gets saved.”
+2. "Only use the None DB option if you plan to target this field with JavaScript or PHP to move its value into another field that gets saved."

 These warnings help prevent misuse.